LLNL/axom/src/examples/shaping_tutorial/lesson_03/README.md

 The validator example also accepts an optional `--bindings-file` argument for Lua decks.
-The bindings file is a Lua chunk that returns a table of exported variables and helper functions, which lets an application provide runtime Lua customization without rebuilding the executable:
+The bindings file is a Lua chunk that returns a table of exported variables and helper functions, which are installed as initial mutable globals before the deck is evaluated.
+This lets an application provide runtime Lua customization without rebuilding the executable, while still allowing the deck to reassign those globals if it chooses:

 ```bash
 ./bin/lesson_03_klee_operators_and_validation \